-For those choosing to visit a Muslim country or holidaying in Dubai for the first time, you might be a little bit worried about all the alcohol laws and how it might effect your holiday.
-Even if you’re thinking of moving to Dubai or recently moved!
-You might have questions like, is alcohol available in Dubai?
+For those choosing to move to a Muslim country or holidaying in Dubai for the first time, you might be a little bit worried about all the alcohol laws and how they might affect your holiday or lifestyle.
+You might have questions like, where is alcohol available in Dubai?
 Do supermarkets sell alcohol?
 I’ll give you all the information you need about the Dubai alcohol laws so you don’t need to worry about getting in trouble

 Is alcohol legal in Dubai?